alexeilebedev/openacr/README.md

 Count is a xref type that simply keeps track of the number of child elements referring to a given parent.
 The elements themselves are not accessible via this field.

-### Dec: Scaled decimals

-*UNDER CONSTRUCTION*.
-This reftype is not specified explicitly.
-It is applied when fdec record appears.

 ### Fconst: Enumerated type